opentechinstitute/commotion-docs/commotionwireless.net/docs/guides-howtos/access-point-setup/index.md

 ## Access Point Configurations

 Below there are four options for setting up your access points.
-The first two options use NAT, and have the option of using the default firmware on a router or Commotion.
+The first two options use NAT, and have the option of using the default firmware or Commotion on a router.
 The second options use the router as a pass-through, and can either use the default firmware or Commotion.

 ### Router using NAT